astap111/java-modular-synthesizer/README.md

 java -jar target/SimpleSynth-1.0-SNAPSHOT-jar-with-dependencies.jar

+Please use keys Z to / and Q to ] as whitekeys, A to \' and numbers as black keys.

 Today only 1 real sunthesizer was simulated - Moog Grandmother.
 Almost all was done except patching (this is the next step to code after I make reverb channel)

 # Goals